Welcome to today's edition of the Rush 24-7 podcast.

 He was exactly right.

-The point is exactly right, common sense everywhere.
+The point is exactly right.

-And it's it's just mind-boggling that this kind of common sense, which used to be standard operating procedure in a Republican playbook, isn't there anymore.
+And it's just mind-boggling that this kind of common sense, which used to be standard operating procedure in a Republican playbook, isn't there anymore.

 That's how far gone into the entire big government meme the Republican Party has gotten to.

-Now being beaten by every Republican.
+But anyway, Mrs. Clinton, now being beaten by every Republican.

 And I guarantee you this was not factored.